 Samsara refers to the procedure for passing from one body to another during all species of existence.
-Hindus consider that consciousness is present in most life forms including plants and fish.
-However, although the soul is present in all species, its potential is exhibited to different degrees.
-In aquatics and plants, it is most”covered”, almost asleep, whereas in humans it’s most alert.
+Hindus consider consciousness present in most life forms, including plants and fish.
+However, although the soul is present in all species, its potential is exhibited differently.
+In aquatics and plants, it is most”covered”, almost asleep, whereas, in humans, it’s most alert.
 This progression of consciousness is manifest during six broad”types of existence,” namely (1) aquatics, (2) plants, (3) reptiles and reptiles, (4) birds, (5) animals and (6) humans, including the residents of paradise.
-Most Hindus believe samsara fundamentally painful, a cycle of four recurring issues: birth, illness, old-age, and final departure.
+Most Hindus believe samsara is fundamentally painful, a cycle of four recurring issues: birth, illness, old age, and final departure.

 The soul passes into another body during and after the process of death.

 The next body is set by the condition of the mind at death and by the desires and deserts of the soul along with the karmic balance.

 The inherent nature of the soul remains the same; whichever body it resides in Samsara — passing through the six categories of lifeforms — is deemed debilitating for the eternal spirit.

 The Hindu rites of passing after the funeral, during and at the passing ceremony would ensure the peaceful passage of the soul.
 There are elaborate procedures to prevent the individual from being “held up” in his or her spiritual development, and particularly to avoid the potential for staying in subtle form as a spirit or ghost (trapped in the emotional mind without passing through or getting a new physical body).

 Many belief systems in Hinduism indicate all rites of passage as preparation for Inevitable death.